 So whether you have a personal or medical reason to cut back, here is a simple guide to help you get started.

 Energy comes to us naturally when our bodies are well-rested and well-fed.
 Proper rest, exercise, and adequate nutrition will decrease our need for caffeine.
 Energy will be natural and not “hyped”.
-The consumption of caffeine is not inherently unhealthy in small amounts, but its overuse can cause ever increasing complications.
-Consume caffeine in moderation and don’t depend on it to maintain your energy if you want to avoid increased adrenal fatigue and its many health consequences, including caffeine crash.
+The consumption of caffeine is not inherently unhealthy in small amounts, but its overuse can cause ever-increasing complications.
+Consume caffeine in moderation and don’t depend on it to maintain your energy if you want to avoid adrenal fatigue and its many health consequences, including caffeine crashes.

 If you are already dependent on caffeine, do not stop abruptly, as that can cause withdrawals.
-If you concurrently have many of the symptoms of adrenal fatigue mentioned above, make the effort to heal the adrenals first and foremost.
-As the adrenal glands are optimized, reliance on caffeine automatically reduces for most as the body will spontaneously reject it in favor of more natural sources of energy – wholesome and nutritious food.
+If you concurrently have many of the symptoms of adrenal fatigue mentioned above, make the effort to reduce your stress levels and heal your adrenals first and foremost.
+As the adrenal glands are optimized, reliance on caffeine will automatically reduce for most people, as the body will spontaneously reject it in favor of more natural sources of energy – wholesome and nutritious food.

 It is better to take nutrients such as liponano C and liponano glutathione to boost energy and rebuild the body than taking energy drinks or steroids.

 Whenever you wean off caffeine, it is best to titrate.
 Caffeine stimulates your body to work hard, causing fight and flight scenarios.
 It doesn't work like prescription drug needing detoxification.

 A coffee enema is used to help remove toxins during a period of juicing of detoxification.
 It is strong because of the coffee if you have advanced AFS, the coffee maybe too stimulating and cause more fight and flight symptoms.